Vic-3D Educational System

 For more information or a quotation please don’t hesitate to contact us on info@isi-sys.com or via phone: +49 561 739798–0.

-3D-Micro-DIC System
+3D-Micro-DIC System Blue Falcon

 The 3D-Micro-DIC stereo sensor system is developed for full field strain and deformation measurement on small FOV with highest precision and resolution over the complete field of view by 3D digital image correlation (DIC).
 It also operates as extensometer for real-time stain control.
 The Example below shows the new sensor version 2019 for 1:1 magnification.
 FOV range starts from 2:1 with 4.2 x 3.5 mm @ 5Mpx and 75Hz.

-Advantages and features of the 3D-Micro-DIC system:
+Advantages and features of the 3D-Micro-DIC System:

 • Compact and rigid design, quick set-up and easy handling